What time does Rory McIlroy tee off at the US Open today? Start times, how to watch and odds | ZiFM Stereo

 Getty Images

 TV channel: In the UK, live coverage of the US Open is provided by Sky Sports.
-Daily broadcasts begin at 12:30pm for the first two rounds on Sky Sports Main Event and Sky Sports Golf, moving to 4pm on Saturday and Sunday.
+The broadcasts begins at 12:30pm on Thursday on Sky Sports Main Event and Sky Sports Golf, moving to 4pm on Saturday and Sunday.

 Live stream: Sky Sports subscribers can watch the action live online via the Sky Go app.